Full Moon Rituals: Harnessing Lunar Energy Through the Year

 Affirmations:

-This Full Moon is named for strawberry harvesting, but has also been called the Rose Moon, Hot Moon, and Lover’s Moon.
+This Full Moon is beautifully named after strawberry harvesting.
+Other names include Rose Moon, Hot Moon, Horses’ Moon, Dyan Moon, Lotus Moon and Lover’s Moon.

 Ritual ideas: